 Bimatoprost ophthalmic (for the eyes) is used to treat certain types of glaucoma and other causes of high pressure inside the eye.

 Bimatoprost ophthalmic may also be used for purposes not listed in this medication guide.

 What are the possible side effects of bimatoprost ophthalmic (Lumigan)?

-Stop using bimatoprost ophthalmic and call your doctor at once if you have any of these serious side effects:
+Stop using this medicine and call your doctor at once if you have:

 Common side effects may include: